-Stakeholders Beware: Almost privately, PFP was composed within the confines of City 1 companies were consulted, the bill received a perfunctory, unnoticed introduction at the Supervisors meeting.
-Then came two fleeting reviews before the Rules Committee in Ji public input, save for a single sunshine concern voiced by Peter Warfield from the Libra quickly adopted by the full Board on July 24th, with Supervisor Cohen joining as a co-sr Peskin mention his intent to work with "a broader set of stakeholders on trailing legislation itself says nothing about stakeholders, apart from Supervisors and the City Administrat
+Stakeholders Beware: Almost privately, PFP was composed within the confines of City I companies were consulted, the bill received a perfunctory, unnoticed introduction at the Supervisors meeting.
+Then came two fleeting reviews before the Rules Committee in Ji public input, save for a single sunshine concern voiced by Peter Warfield from the Libra quickly adopted by the full Board on July 24th, with Supervisor Cohen joining as a co-sg Peskin mention his intent to work with "a broader set of stakeholders on trailing legislations itself says nothing about stakeholders, apart from Supervisors and the City Administration of the stakeholders.